CodeXCourses/level-2-course-content/README.md

 - Inline vs. block elements
 - Advanced form techniques

-### Day 4: Clickable Regions and CSS Techniques
+### Day 4: CSS Techniques

-- Creating clickable regions and image maps
+- Cover common HTML terms like Hero section (and similar odd names for sections)
-- Background images with CSS
+- Build a simple splash page to explain each section
 - Transparency with RGBA

 ### Day 5: Guided Project

-- Building a simple project that incorporates all topics covered
+- Building a simple project that incorporates all topics covered including ACPing each feature, and using the dev tools to inspect things

 ## Week 3: JavaScript Fundamentals